cloud-gov/pages-redirects/README.md

 which are usually a subdomain of `18f.gov` (eg `pages.18f.gov/boop` → `boop.18f.gov`).

-This app also contains a number of non-pages.18f.gov-related redirects that were previously handled by [pages-redirects](https://github.com/18F/pages-redirects) for TTS in the 18F GitHub organziation.
+This app also contains a number of non-pages.18f.gov-related redirects that were previously handled by [pages-redirects](https://github.com/18F/pages-redirects) for TTS in the 18F GitHub organization.
 These redirect rules can be found in [`templates/_federalist-redirects.njk`](./templates/_federalist-redirects.njk).

 ## Adding a new redirect